openfcci/fcc-title-case/README.md

-# fcc-title-case
+# FCC Title Case
-Automatic Title Casing
+Automatic title casing of post titles on saved or published.